1ATARI/point_of_sale/README.md

 This site is for the point of sale, you can create, read, update, delete, (user (admin), Categories, Products, Clients, Orders) and give user(admin) permissions to create, read, update, and delete (user (admin), Categories, products, Clients, orders)

-There are many bugs in the design because I downloaded it in both Arabic and English Not from the official website, but from someone who modified it to suit Arabic and English I had to solve a lot of problems with it in CSS and Arabic bootstrap

 the libraries I use are